Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

 Custom elements that were styled to look like the previous Polaris design language will need to be updated.
 Take the opportunity to put custom styles and components on mainline Polaris using our [components](/components) and [tokens](/tokens/color).
-See a list of new tokens and the mapping our current tokens to our new once below.

 ### `@shopify/polaris-tokens` updates